Courseiva

 Why this answer

+This is a multi-select question requiring two correct preprocessing steps.
 Option C is correct because applying a log transformation to the highly skewed transaction amount reduces skewness and compresses the dynamic range, which helps many machine learning algorithms (especially those sensitive to feature scales like logistic regression or SVM) converge faster and perform better.
-This is a standard technique for handling right-skewed distributions without losing data.
+Option D is correct because imputing missing values in customer_age with the mean is a simple and effective method when the missing rate is only 5% and the data is roughly normally distributed, preserving sample size.

 Exam trap